 Wills are much more important then most people realize.

 Trusts are a tool often used in conjunction with Wills to address specific inheritance concerns.
-These inheritance concerns can be a minor inheriting large sums of money, disabled / incapacitated adult children that need assistance, concern for a less than responsible child, caring for the needs of a disabled / incapacitated spouse and many others.
+These inheritance concerns can be a minor inheriting large sums of money, disabled / incapacitated adult children that need assistance, concern for a less than responsible child, caring for the needs of a disabled / incapacitated spouse, elder planning and many others.
 Trusts can be used to ensure that these special concerns are properly addressed to meet needs anticipated to continue after you are no longer available to meet those needs.

 Please be aware that probate is only available within four years of a Testator’s passing.
 Though, there are probate methods available in some circumstances outside of this time frame.